Logistics Workers and Unfair Overtime Pay

 How to Take Action Against Unfair Overtime Pay

 Although the FLSA turned 80 years old this month, many logistics employers are still in clear violation of overtime pay laws.
-If you need assistance navigating your rights granted by these laws or suspect that your employer is burdening you with unfair overtime pay, the Law Office of Christopher Q. Davis can assist you.
+If you need assistance navigating your rights granted by these laws or suspect that your employer is burdening you with unfair overtime pay, the Working Solutions Law Firm can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.